Lincoln Industrial: Standardizing on The 55-U.S. Gallon Drum

-The development of pumps that could pump material out of refinery lubricant containers was both a blessing to industry and a real headache for equipment producers and customers.
+The development of pumps that could pump material out of refinery lubricant containers was both a positive to industry and a problem for equipment producers and customers.

 In a letter to the National Lubrication Grease Institute (N.L.G.I.) written by Rotter called "A Plea for Uniformity in the Packaging of Lubricating Greases" he identifies the problems associated with the variations of pail and drum sizes and suggests a standard approach.

 In the paper Rotter details the problems related to variations in drum height and width and the effect on pump tube length as well as drum cover, follower plate and pressure primer design.
 He details the benefits to lubricant manufacturers and customers in inventory handling and cost savings.
 And he calls for a joint effort by N.L.G.I., petroleum industry groups, the American Standards Association and the National Bureau of Standards to solve the problem of inconsistent lubricant packaging.

 The effort paid off, leading to the development of the 55-gallon drum, a standard which remains in effect today.